 It will improve your page loading speed (see our case study below for how much it affects your speed).
 If your page takes too long to load your visitors might get tired of waiting and move on to something else.
 For more information about optimizing your page loading time see our in-depth page speed optimization guide.

-It improves your SEO.
+Combined with a great SEO WordPress plugin it improves your SEO.
 Your site will rank higher in search engine results.
 Large files slow down your site and search engines hate slow sites.
 Google will is also likely to crawl and index your images faster for Google image search.
 Curious about what percentage of your traffic comes from Google image search?
 You can use a Google Analytics segment to check Google image search traffic.

 Creating backups will be faster.